MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure.md

 To update environment variables, take these steps:

-1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment that contains the Hardware Request and Management solutions.
+1. Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment that contains the Hardware Request and Management solutions.
-1. Select **apps** on the left-side panel.
+1. Select **apps** on the left pane.
 1. Select the **Hardware Request canvas app** row, **vertical ellipsis** > **Details** > **Hardware Request Details**.
 Copy the *URL* to a notepad.
 1. Repeat the same step for the *Hardware Request and Management Model-driven app*.
-1. Select **Solutions** on the left-side panel.
+1. Select **Solutions** on the left pane.

    > [!NOTE]
    >